bugparty/obsidian-wordpress-reloaded/README.md

 ## License

-Same as the original plugin (please specify the license type)
+Apache License 2.0, same as the original plugin.